diantonioandrea/pacs-project/README.md

 ## Usage

-### Generating a mesh
+### Mesh Generation

-All the necessary tools are provided in `<Geometry.hpp>`.
+To generate a mesh, include `<Geometry.hpp>` which provides all necessary tools.

-The first step is to define a domain for the mesh:
+Start by defining a domain using points:

 ```cpp
 pacs::Point a{0.0, 0.0};